-The Village by Mirvac is located within the Wollondilly Shire Local Government Area, in the suburb of Menangle.
+The Village, Menangle is located within the Wollondilly Shire Local Government Area, in the suburb of Menangle.

-All homes within The Village by Mirvac are part of Menangle's Landscape and Heritage Conservation Areas and will be required to comply with the Wollondilly Local Environmental Plan 2011 (LEP 2011) and Wollondilly Shire Council's Development Control Plan 2016 (DCP 2016), particularly Vol 1, part 5 Colonial Heritage, part 6.3 Heritage Conservation Area and Landscape Conservation Area - Menangle; and Vol 4 Residential Development.
+All homes within The Village, Menangle are part of Menangle's Landscape and Heritage Conservation Areas and will be required to comply with the Wollondilly Local Environmental Plan 2011 (LEP 2011) and Wollondilly Shire Council's Development Control Plan 2016 (DCP 2016), particularly Vol 1, part 5 Colonial Heritage, part 6.3 Heritage Conservation Area and Landscape Conservation Area - Menangle; and Vol 4 Residential Development.

-The Village by Mirvac Design Guidelines have been established to provide further guidance and support.
+The Village, Menangle Design Guidelines have been established to provide further guidance and support.